sayedabdallah/Read-Write-AWS-S3/README.md

 ## Note
 I am using minio for simplicity if you need to use AWS S3 you can remove these config related to minio

-.config("fs.s3a.endpoint", 'localhost:9000')
+- .config("fs.s3a.endpoint", 'localhost:9000')
-.config("fs.s3a.connection.ssl.enabled", "false")
+- .config("fs.s3a.connection.ssl.enabled", - "false")
-.config("fs.s3a.path.style.access", "true")
+- .config("fs.s3a.path.style.access", "true")
-.config("fs.s3a.attempts.maximum", "1")
+- .config("fs.s3a.attempts.maximum", "1")
-.config("fs.s3a.connection.establish.timeout", "1000")
+- .config("fs.s3a.connection.establish.- timeout", "1000")
-.config("fs.s3a.connection.timeout", "10000")
+- .config("fs.s3a.connection.timeout", "10000")

+Also you can use hadoop-aws jar or package only and spark will knows that this also needs aws java skd bundle and will download the correct version (main5.py)